 management for both residential and commercial customers.
 We are state licensed by the West Virginia Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Martinsburg pest control of wildlife, just give us a call at 304-306-7050 -
+For Martinsburg pest control of wildlife, just give us a call at 304-984-6331 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!

 We do not handle dog or cat problems.
 If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Berkeley county animal services for assistance.
 They can help you out with issues such as stray dogs, stray cats, spay & neuter programs, vaccinations, licenses, pet adoption, bite reports, deceased pets, lost pets, local animal complaints and to report neglected or abused animals.
 There is no free Martinsburg animal control for wildlife issues.

 Berkeley County Animal Services or Humane Society: (304) 263-4729

 What Prices Do We Charge?